 Length of service is the only criteria used to determine the order of layoff within a class.
-The employee, who has been employed the shortest time in the class, plus higher classes, shall be laid off first.
+The employee who has been employed the shortest time in the class, plus equal or higher classes, shall be laid off first.
 A classified employee who is laid off from a class and has achieved permanency in an equal or lower class shall have the right to displace a less senior employee in the equal or lower class.
 (PC Rule #19.1.2, 19.1.3, Education Code 45308)

 A permanent classified employee who will suffer a layoff despite his/her displacement rights may accept a voluntary demotion or a lateral transfer.
-The voluntary demotion or lateral transfer requires the Commission to determine that the employee meets the minimum qualifications of the class and is qualified to perform the duties of the class.
-The Governing Board must approve any such voluntary demotion or lateral transfer.
+The School Board must approve any such voluntary demotion or lateral transfer.
 (PC Rule #19.1.4)

 The names of classified employees laid off shall be placed on a reemployment list for the classification.
 Names on a reemployment list shall be in order of seniority in the class.
 Laid off employees are eligible for reemployment for thirty-nine (39) months.
 Reemployment shall be in the reverse order of layoff.
 Reemployment shall take precedence over employment of new candidates.
 Employees placed on reemployment lists shall have the right to compete in promotional examinations while on reemployment lists.
 (PC Rule #19.2.1, 19.2.3, Education Code 45298)